Shingles Guide

 The virus is spread by direct contact with the fluid contained in the blisters, which can transfer to sheets and clothing.

 Until the blisters scab over, the person is infectious.
-Counsel patients to avoid contact with people who have a weakened immune system, newborns and pregnant women while contagious.
+It is important to counsel contagious patients to avoid contact with people who have a weakened immune system, are pregnant, or newborns.

 Shingles is less contagious than chickenpox and the risk of a person with shingles spreading the virus is low if the rash is covered.